 The Tori no Ichi Fairs are one of Tokyo’s best-kept secrets.
 These “Rooster Fairs” aren’t in many of the tourist guides, but they’re a big deal for local communities.

-This is the last Tori-no-Ichi in Tokyo.
+This is touted as the last Tori-no-Ichi in Tokyo.

 Although the Oji Kumade Ichi has no fixed closing time (that we know of at the time of writing), it’s best to assume it’ll go on until late.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.